Moto Hospitality: Redevelopment Project (2021–present)

 Moto's second new build services, at M6 junction 1 in Rugby, opened on 30 April 2021.
 The site introduced a new logo and corporate style - the first full update in the company's history.

 Moto is currently in the development stage for its third new build service area at a site located near Sawtry, Peterborough, Cambridgeshire on the A1(M).

 In 2021, Moto became a franchisee of Pret A Manger and started adding stores to its busier MSA locations.

 In 2022, Moto invested £13.5m in refurbishing 5 of its MSA sites to the new logo and branding, refurbishment of toilet & shower facilities, customer seating areas and food outlets.
 All these sites had a KFC & Pret added to the food offering.

 Sites upgraded included Ferrybridge, Reading, Tamworth, Stafford & Donington Park.

 Facilities

 Shops

 Until 2007, Moto sites had an own-brand shop to sell products to travellers.
 After a trial of WHSmith at select sites was deemed successful, the brand was rolled out to most Moto sites, with some exceptions (Leeming Bar, Tiverton and Todhills).

-Also trialled were M&S Foodhalls, which were introduced in 2004 and now feature at most Moto locations.
+In 2003, Moto launched a trial of Marks & Spencer Simply Food (now known as M&S Food) at Toddington.
+This proved successful, and the brand was introduced to most Moto sites from the following year.

+In its early years, most Moto services also had a small shopping area featuring well known high street brands including Boots, Halfords, The Body Shop and Thorntons.
+These shops were removed by 2008 as Moto concentrated on its partnerships with M&S and WHSmith.